-Collaborating with Another NGO
+Collaborating with Another NPO

 Separate Legal Entities

-Depending on the requirements of each jurisdiction, it may make sense to collaborate with another NGO in some countries, open offices in others, and form separate entities for still others.
+Depending on the requirements of each jurisdiction, it may make sense to collaborate with another NGO in some jurisdictions, open offices in others, and form separate entities for still others.
 While its ideal to have an operating model that is standard across all jurisdictions, that may not be possible or desirable in all cases.